Ghost stabilisation for cut finite element exterior calculus: Numerical validation

 We solve problem~\eqref{eq:discrete:k=1} on the following filled torus embedded in $\RR^3$: $\Omega = \{(x,y,z)\in\RR^3: [(\sqrt{x^2+y^2}-0.5)^2 + z^2]^{1/2}\leq 0.25\}$, with major radius $0.5$ and minor radius $0.25$.
 The mesh is cut via the level set function

 from a uniform background mesh with mesh size $h$.
 The toroidal harmonic forms are scalar multiples of

 We pick the right-hand side and the exact solution as

-The C++ code used to compute the example can be found in the fork \cite{tensorFa11:online} of the CutFEM library \cite{CutFEMCu93:online}.
-The code was run on a laptop with Intel i7-8565U x 8 CPU and 16GB RAM.
-To solve the linear system, we use the sparse direct solver MUMPS.
 Errors and condition numbers for three mesh sizes, $h=\frac{1}{13}, \frac{1}{26}, \frac{1}{52},$ are shown in \Cref{fig:error_and_condition_plots}.
 A heat map of the $x$-component of the solution $\eta$ is shown in \Cref{fig:HL_ux}.
 We note that the expected rate of convergence $\mathcal O(h)$ is indeed achieved for the errors on the curl and gradient, with a slightly better rate for the fields themselves (going possibly towards $\mathcal O(h^2)$).
-The condition number for the scheme based on the ghost stabilisation remains at a reasonable magnitude, while for the unstabilized scheme (using the inner product $(\bullet,\bullet)_\Omega$ instead of $(\bullet,\bullet)_s$) it blows up to a level where solving the linear system becomes infeasible, if not impossible.
+The condition number for the scheme based on the ghost stabilisation remains at a reasonable magnitude, while for the unstabilised scheme (using the inner product $(\bullet,\bullet)_\Omega$ instead of $(\bullet,\bullet)_s$) it blows up to a level where solving the linear system becomes infeasible.

+We end this example by illustrating with \Cref{fig:cut_position_condition} the independence of the condition number of the stabilised system matrix with respect to the relative position between the domain and the background mesh.
+The stabilised system matrix has a condition number that is independent of the cut position, while the unstabilised system matrix has a condition number that blows up as the cut fraction goes to zero.